 You needed to have seen how her original profile was compared to her present one!

-Most inexperienced job seekers and graduates write poor CVs that do not attract the attention of potential employers or recruiters.
+Most inexperienced job seekers and graduates write poor CV─CVs that do not attract the attention of potential employers or recruiters.

-In the last 16 months, I have reviewed at least 2000 CVs for Star Jobs Recruitment, London.
-I can tell you what we look for in good CVs to pass them on for a more critical look.
-They are,
+In the last 30 months, I have reviewed at least 2350 CVs for Star Jobs Recruitment, London.
+Let me tell you for free what we look for in good CVs to pass them on to the hiring manager.
+They are: